 A detox program is the first step in treating Adderall addiction.
 Although the symptoms of withdrawal aren’t deadly, they are highly unpleasant —especially when it comes to the psychological effects of Adderall abuse.

-The beginning stages of withdrawal can begin in as little as a few hours after the last dose and can last up to seven-10 days.
+The beginning stages of withdrawal can begin in as little as a few hours after the last dose and can last up to seven to 10 days.
 You might experience withdrawal symptoms such as:

 - Memory loss